 A Formal Access to Information Request may be required if the information that you are seeking involves, or is likely to involve, any of the following:

-- Confidential information; or
+- Confidential information;

-- Commercial-in-confidence considerations; or
+- Commercial-in-confidence considerations;

-- The request is in relation to current or proposed legal action; or
+- The request is in relation to current or proposed legal action;

 An application fee of $30 applies to this type of request with additional processing fees payable depending on the extent of the information requested and the time involved in addressing your request.

 We are committed to meeting our obligations under the Copyright Act 1968 and the GIPA Act.
 We will not provide copies of any documents which may be subject to copyright without the express written consent of the copyright owner.

 You can find out more about your right to information and the ways you can now access NSW government information on the Information and Privacy Commission (IPC) website.
 If you have questions about your request, just call our Customer Service Team on 02 6023 8111.